lauren-homan/logistic_growth/README.md

 summary(model1)
 ```
-#### Initially, we are defining the linear model for the first part of the graph (where the growth is exponential), by filtering the data such that it only includes rows where t is less than 1800.
-Here, we have log transformed the population size (N) data, because this results in 2 distinct growth stages - an initial linear growth and then a plateau.
+We first want to determine estimates for the carrying capacity, initial population size and the population growth rate.
+We define a linear model when t is small, and where we expect the growth to be exponential, by filtering the data such that it only includes rows where t is less than 1800.
+Then, we have log transformed the population size (N) data, because this results in 2 distinct growth stages - an initial linear growth and then a plateau - in order to create 2 separate linear models.
 We can consequently use this model to determine initial growth rates, as it will provide us with estimates of both the gradient and the y-intercept.
-Based on this data, the intercept is 6.903e+00, the gradient is 9.990e-03.
+When t<1800, the intercept is 6.903e+00, the gradient is 9.990e-03.

 # Case 2.
 N(t) = K
 ```{r}